 Have your say on the proposed change and let's work together to create a safer neighbourhood for everyone.

 This proposed speed reduction is part of the Slow Speeds Neighbourhood programme focused on identifying areas in Christchurch where the community has expressed support for slower speeds.
+This is part of the central government Road to Zero programme. (external link)

 Lowering the speed limit is one of the ways we can create safer streets for all users, create a sense of place within a neighbourhood and encourage other modes of active transport.